dhuang8/Tall-Bot/README.md

 #### character_name
 The name to search for

-## patch notes
+## patchnotes
+added rss to post automatic updates to steam games or other rss feeds

+changed remindme to reminder

+changed syntax of reminder to be easier to understand

+reminders now persist even if the bot restarts

+2019-05-30

+fixed a bunch of errors

 added mtg, stock, news, ff14

-added random argument to mtg, ygo, art
+added random argument to mtg, ygo, art`

-2019-05-30`
 ## 00:00am est
 returns the time converted to different time zones. can be anywhere in a message
 ## help